vickjoeobi/nrw-html-and-css-2021-spring/lesson4/index.md

 ---
-title: Lesson 4
+title: Lesson 4 - HTML Tags 1
 nav_order: 4
 ---

-# Lesson 4 - HTML Tags 1
+# HTML Tags 1

 ## Class Agenda

 The class must not have a strict separation of theory and exercise.
 Instead the whole class must be one big exercise with theory in between.
 At the end of the class students would need to have written their own HTML document which follows the example given in the [HTML Checkpoint4 file](./Checkpoint4.html).

 1. Headings